BRomans/OpenCortex/README.md

 python unicorn_brainflow.py
 ```

+## Notebooks
+The [notebooks](notebooks) folder contains some examples on how to use the utilities provided in this repository.
+You
+can run the notebooks using Jupyter, Jupyter Lab or Google Colab.

 ## Contributing
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.
 1. Fork the project.